The Top 5 Chinese Search Engines You Need To Know About

 Why Not Just Use Google?

 Their absence results from what we call the Great Firewall, which restricts access to foreign Internet companies to operate within Chinese servers.
-While it’s still possible to access Google through virtual private networks (VPN), their use is scarce and often illegal.
+While it’s still possible to access Google, the most popular search engine in the West through virtual private networks (VPN), their use is scarce and often illegal.

 That’s why it’s better to adapt your SEO strategies with these Chinese search engines in mind.